The size of budgets managed, divisions run, or revenue generated may have been sufficient for a recruiter to court you in the past.

 Therefore, your executive resume has to take your brand message a step further than just listing results, and talk about the situations encountered in your career.

-Next, write a short success story that pulls in the challenge and explains the reasons you got involved, plus the outcome, as shown in this example for a COO resume:
+Next, write a short success story that pulls in the challenge and explains the reasons you got involved, plus the outcome, as shown in this example for a VP Medical Affairs resume:

 Repeat this exercise for different situations, and create condensed summary versions of each story as the foundation of your executive resume.

-2 – Merely mentioning the scope of your duties isn’t enough.
+2 – Go far beyond mentioning the scope of your duties.

 So you’ve managed the P&L and helped create revenue growth.
-You’ll be up against numerous leaders with similar achievements—making it harder for you to stand out.
+You’ll be up against numerous leaders with similar achievements — making it harder to stand out.

 Distinguishing yourself on an executive resume requires that you specify the setting behind each of your accomplishments.
 To mine your background for this context, answer the following questions: